 Throughout the capital city, in the islands’ lively towns and on the grounds of top-rated meetings resorts, dining in Hawaiʻi is a tantalizing experience for guests from around the world.
 Need to impress executives or VIPs?
 Book tables in the dining establishments of celebrated chefs like Masaharu Morimoto, Wolfgang Puck or Nobu Matsuhisa, or reserve entire restaurants for the ultimate off-site event.

 Regional Meets Global

-You’ll also want to introduce your event attendees to Hawaii Regional Cuisine—the collaborative culinary endeavor of twelve island-based chefs that propelled Hawaii onto the global food stage more than two decades ago.
+You’ll also want to introduce your event attendees to Hawaiʻi Regional Cuisine—the collaborative culinary endeavor of 12 island-based chefs that propelled Hawaiʻi onto the global food stage more than two decades ago.

 Even where the scene is dining global, the ingredients remain local.
-Long before “farm-to-table” became regular restaurant speak, Hawaii’s eateries featured island-acquired ingredients in their dishes.
-To eat in Hawaii is to eat fresh: seafood from surrounding Pacific Ocean waters, pasture-raised beef nurtured on Hawaii Island and produce cultivated in Upcountry Maui’s rich volcanic soil.
+Long before “farm-to-table” became regular restaurant speak, Hawaiʻi’s eateries featured island-acquired ingredients in their dishes.
+To eat in Hawaiʻi is to eat fresh: seafood from surrounding Pacific Ocean waters, pasture-raised beef nurtured on the island of Hawaiʻi and produce cultivated in Upcountry Maui’s rich volcanic soil.